tarteel101/Shell-Design/README.md

 ---

-## Explanation of the code
+## Code specifications

+This C code consists of four functions, each is meant to implement specific and certain features and functionalities.

+---
-- Header Files
+- Headings
 ```C
 #include <stdio.h>
 #include <stdlib.h>